Mughal Empire Part-3

 - In 1609, Jahangir received William Hawkins, an envoy of King James I of England, who reached India to obtain trade concession.

 - In 1615, Sir Thomas Roe reached the court of Jahangir as the first ambassador of James I of England in the court of Jahangir.
-As a result of his efforts, first English factory was established at Surat in Gujarat.
+As a result of his efforts, the first English factory was established at Surat in Gujarat.

 - Period of Jahangir is considered as the Golden Age of Mughal Painting.
 Jahangir himself was a painter.
 Ustad Mansur and Abul Hassan and Bishan das were famous painters in the court of Jahangir.